 At present, the solvency margin ratio on a consolidated basis has been introduced.
 The European Union announced in March 2016 adoption of the equivalence recognition between Solvency II with temporary equivalence and the Japanese reinsurance supervision and group solvency.
-In June 2020, the Advisory Council on Economic Value-Based Solvency Regulations (ESR) established by the Financial Services Agency in 2019 released a report on the future direction of domestic regulations.
+In June 2020, the Council of Experts on Economic Value-Based Solvency Regulations, etc, which was established at the Financial Services Agency, published a report.
+In light of that report, the FSA compiled issues and directions for institutional design, focusing in particular on the ideal standard model and the validation of insurance liabilities, etc. and published them in June 2021.
+In the future, it is expected that ongoing deliberations will be conducted regarding the economic value-based solvency regulations, with the aim of tentatively deciding and publishing the basic content of the system in 2022.